slatedocs/slate/source/includes/_groups.md

 # Groups

-The groups help you organize better the users in sunlight.
-They allow you to monitor what the members are learning and you can know on what they are spending their sunlights.
+Groups help you organize better the users in sunlight.
+They allow you to monitor what the members are learning as well as know what they are spending their sunlight on.

 ## Group Model